MitchiLaser/lemon-light/README.md

 There are some 3d printed objects that were used in the original build of this project: A part to hold the leds in the bottles and a box for the slave controller.

-## tests

-There are also a couple of scripts to test the functionality of the single components during construction.